Senior Treasury Analyst - Financial Services

 • Engage in special projects which may include initiatives that support the department or the broader University, as assigned by the Director and/or the Treasurer.

-• As opportunities arise, coordinate with IT and Workday teams to obtain, analyze, and enhance data, reports and other tools.
+• Coordinate with IT and Workday teams to obtain, analyze, and enhance data, reports and other tools.

 • Perform other duties as assigned.